Redefining Cognitive Aging and Alzheimer’s Disease through Next-generation Digital Cognitive Biomarkers FRP

 Forecasting Recovery: CBR Faculty Awarded $3.2M NIH Grant

 Center for Brain Recovery (CBR) faculty members Drs.
 Archana Venkataraman and Swathi Kiran have been awarded a $3.2M NIH grant from the National Institute on Deafness and Other Communication Disorders to develop computational tools that will predict language recovery in people with post-stroke aphasia.
-Venkataraman, an expert in machine learning, and Kiran, a clinician-scientist […]
+Venkataraman, an expert in machine learning, and Kiran, a clinician-scientist with […]

 CBR Annual Report 2025